 - What are the best career choices for the ESFJ?

-- How do ESFJs get along with other MBTI types, and what determines their compatibility in various relationships?
+- How do ESFJs get along with other personality types, and what determines their compatibility in various relationships?

 Before we dive in, let’s establish what the ESFJ personality type is like, in a nutshell.